lightpeak008/ActiveDumbbellSim_Py/README.md

 Integrator, Pair Interactions and Neighbour Lists tested for accuracy using simulations of LJ Fluids.
 A more extensive benchmark will be performed soon after optimization/parallelization.

-Also, a folder containing example simulations (png and mp4 files) and presentation pdf also in repo for reference for now.
+Also, a folder containing example simulations (png and mp4 files) and presentation pdf also in repo for reference.
+Will be replaced with proper documentation later.